Expensify/App/docs/articles/new-expensify/settings/General-product-troubleshooting.md

 <!-- The lines above are required by Jekyll to process the .md file -->

 # Issues with a specific feature
 If you're having issues with a specific feature, please reffer to the corresponding section of the help docs for detailed explinations of common errors and troubleshooting steps.
-If you cannot find an answer to your question, please reach out to Concierge via the app or by emailing us at concierge@expensify.com.
+If you cannot find an answer to your question, please reach out to Concierge via in-product chat or by emailing us at concierge@expensify.com.

 # Troubleshooting local issues
 Is your webpage not loading?
 Try these steps: